Reviews You Can Rely On

 Credit: Zach Lovell

 The chin buckle is the no-frills classic design, which we never had an issue with, even when we deliberately tried to pull it apart.
-The rear adjustment wheel and support system was effective and worked well throughout field testing, even after we beat up the helmet on several trail rides.
+The rear adjustment wheel and support system were effective and worked well throughout field testing, even after we beat up the helmet on several trail rides.

 We had no qualms with the classic chin buckle.